supern64/blog/docs/posts/2023-07/badapple.md

 <!-- more -->

 But when people have gotten around to making Bad Apple run on so many devices, what's there left to run it on?
 A calculator?
-[Done.](https://www.youtube.com/watch?v=6pAeWf3NPNU) A fucking pregnancy test?
+[Done.](https://www.youtube.com/watch?v=6pAeWf3NPNU) A pregnancy test?
 [Done.](https://twitter.com/Foone/status/1302277329972948993)

 After much thinking however, I thought about a slightly niche microcontroller device, called the micro:bit.
-I wouldn't have expected BBC to be the one who made this damn thing, but I guess it makes sense considering they also made the BBC Micro back in the 80s.
+I wouldn't have expected BBC to be the one who made this, but I guess it makes sense considering they also made the BBC Micro back in the 80s.

 <figure markdown>